jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 ![Infographic about ODM stylesheet](images/odm_overview.png)

 ## Built With
 The XSL style sheet and accompanying HTML file for rendering an ODM-xml file as a CRF book in the browser is made using a simple text editor.
 The result is a webpage displaying the CRF pages, questions, SDTM annotations, and controlled terminology as HTML.
-The HTML page can be printed from the browser, should anyone still live in a paper based world.
+The web page page can be printed from the browser, should anyone still live in a paper based world.
 The HTML file used to link the XML file to the XSL style sheet will run in modern browsers, NOT Internet Explorer.

 #### Versions covered are:
 * ODM version 1.3.2